plone/volto/docs/source/upgrade-guide/index.md

 ```

 You might consider moving your theme files to a subfolder called `site`, to
-prepare for the arrival of addons theming and their overrides.
+prepare for the arrival of add-ons theming and their overrides.
 In that case,
 you would set your `@siteFolder` to:

 ```